-If a further test report is required, compare the horizontal head excursion result with the worst case from all results previously recorded:

-If the excursion is greater, then new production qualification testing must be carried out;

-If the excursion is less, production qualification tests do not need to be carried out.

 Confirmation or refusal of approval, specifying the alterations, shall be communicated by the procedure specified in paragraph 5.3. above to the Parties to the Agreement applying this Regulation.

 The Type Approval Authority issuing the extension of approval shall assign a series number for such an extension and inform thereof the other Parties to the 1958 Agreement applying this Regulation by means of a communication form conforming to the model in Annex 1 to this Regulation.